On the Log Abundance for Compact {K{\"a}hler} threefolds II: Lower bounds on Euler characteristics

 Therefore, replacing $S$ by $T$, we may assume that $S$ is a projective surface with exactly one singular point $o$.
 Now we can apply the formula of \cite[Equation (14.3.1.2)]{Kol92} to conclude the lemma. \end{proof}

 We will need the following lemma in the next subsection.

 \begin{lemma} Let $X$ be a complex manifold and $G$ a finite group acting faithfully on $X$.
-Let $\D'$ be a reduced divisor in $X$ such that the action of $G$ is free in codimension one on $X\setminus \mathrm{Supp}\, D'$.
+Let $\D'$ be a reduced divisor in $X$ such that the action of $G$ is free in codimension one on $X\setminus \mathrm{Supp}\, \D'$.
 Assume that $\D$ is a reduced $G$-invariant divisor such that $(X,\D+\D')$ is a reduced snc pair.

 Let $(Y,B) = (X/G, \D/G)$ be the pair of quotient spaces.
-If $(V.H,\pi)$ is a standard orbifold chart over $Y$, then $\pi^{-1}(B)$ has normal crossing singularities.
+If $(V, H,\pi)$ is a standard orbifold chart over $Y$, then $\pi^{-1}(B)$ has normal crossing singularities.
 In particular, $\Omega_Y^{[1]}(\log\, B)$ induces an orbifold vector bundle on the standard orbifold structure of $Y$. \end{lemma}

 \begin{proof} Without loss of generality, we may assume that $\D'$ is $G$-invariant.
 We remark that the problem is local on $X$.
 Indeed, for a point $x\in X$, there is an open connected neighborhood $U$ of $x$ such that $g(U)= U$ whenever $g(x)=x$ for any element $g\in G$.
 Let $G'\subseteq G$ be the maximal subgroups fixing $x$.
 Then $U/G' \cong X/G$ around the image of $x$ in $Y$.
 Hence, up to replacing $(X,G)$ by $(U,G')$, and by \cite[Lemma 9.9]{Kaw88}, we may assume that $X$ is an open neighborhood of the origin in $\mathbb{C}^n$, that $G$ is a subgroup of $\mathrm{GL}_n(\mathbb{C})$, and that $\D+\D'$ is the union of coordinates hyperplanes.
-Let $R\subseteq G$ be the normal subgroup generated by pseudo-reflections.
+Let $R\subseteq G$ be the subgroup generated by pseudo-reflections, which must be a normal subgroup.
 Thanks to the Chevalley–Shephard–Todd theorem, we deduce that $(V:=X/R, H:= G/R)$ is a standard orbifold chart of $Y$.